-NFW has patented a unique melding process which uses new or recycled plant fibers to create a new and flexible material.
-This material requires no fresh water input and all the dyes used in its production are non-toxic natural pigments.
+NFW has patented a unique melding process that uses new or recycled plant fibers to create a new and flexible material.
+This material requires no fresh water input, and all the dyes used in its production are non-toxic natural pigments.

-Any material which does biodegrade will return fresh nutrients into the soil and encourage new life, not kill it.
+Any material that biodegrades will return fresh nutrients into the soil and encourage new life, not kill it.